pchapl1/Reading-Notes/class-07.md

 ### How does the term this differ when used in an object literal versus when used in a constructor?
     - you are binding "this" to the object, and now able to use this in your constructor code

+### Explain prototypes and inheritance via an analogy from your previous work experience
+    -